Short International Programs

 Since there is limited funding and limited spots on each SIP, we will not be able to invite all applicants to a SIP information session.
 Those that are invited will be notified about a week after the deadline and provided further instructions.

 How can I increase my chances of being selected?

 We receive a high volume of applications for many of our programs; therefore, the selection process is quite competitive.
 Here are a few tips to set yourself apart:

 - Be sure to read instructions very carefully and ensure you are submitting all components of the application package.
 You must see checkmarks on all components of each SIP you apply to.
 We do not consider incomplete applications or late applications.

-- Ensure you are answering all of the questions outlined in the Letter of Interest.
+- Ensure you are answering all of the questions outlined in the “How to Apply” tab.
 Tell us why this program would be beneficial for you.
 This is more than just a vacation!

-- Take the time to read your Letter of Interest a few times to correct any grammatical or spelling mistakes.
+- Take the time to edit your SIP Application Video.
 This is our first impression of you – make sure it’s a good one!

 I am an international student.
 What travel documents do I need?

-If your study permit is expiring before this program, you must start the process of renewal immediately (even before the interviews take place).
+If your study permit is expiring before this program, you must start the process of renewal immediately.
 This is because a valid study permit and Canadian visa/eTA are required in order to apply for a destination visa (if required).